-- Prescribe when non-disciplinary action is appropriate; - Prescribe when district-level discipline or corrective action is appropriate; - Establish a formal and centralized system for documenting and tracking discipline and corrective action; and - Develop a procedure for providing written notice to complainants regarding the most significant aspects of the handling of their complaints, including but not limited to disposition.
+- Prescribe when non-disciplinary action is appropriate; - Prescribe when district-level discipline or corrective action is appropriate; - Establish a formal and centralized system for documenting and tracking discipline and corrective action; and

 Letter from Tammie M. Gregg to Philip K. Eure and Thomas E. Sharp (January 26, 2005).